 "Spirit lead me where my trust is without border.

-Let me walk upon the water, wherever you would call me
+Let me walk upon the water, wherever you would call me.

 Take me deeper than my feet could ever wander.